 Part of Cloud Application Manager's Cloud Optimization gives users the ability to benefit from CenturyLink's partnerships with other cloud providers.
 CenturyLink assumes the billing for these accounts and takes responsibility for platform support.
 Users may also benefit from Security hardening and cost Analytics.
 This document is about creating new Amazon Web Services with Cloud Optimization.

 All of our customers are invited to use Cloud Optimization via Cloud Application Manager.

 For Amazon Web Services, we are currently limited to serving billable customers who are not resellers (or customers of resellers) with offices within the United States.
 See our Service Guide for a current list of countries we support.
 Also, this offering is not for CenturyLink employees.
-If you need special considerations for setting up an account, please email email@example.com.
+If you need special considerations for setting up an account, please email firstname.lastname@example.org.

 Access to Cloud Application Manager.